Electrical Safety Certificate Cost

 If you have no previous experience of having electrical work carried out in your home, knowing which type of certificate you should get can be a bit confusing.

-To help you understand electrical safety certificates, here are the four main types of electrical certificate or reports:
+To help you understand electrical safety certificates, here are the four main types of electrical certificates or reports:

 • Electrical Installation Certificate.